- By Check-a-Salary

 Proactively find agencies and make approaches

 So, this is going in slightly cold, but it will soon warm up!
-Use the job boards to see which agencies are advertising jobs that you are well suited for, and review the agency online.
+Use job sites to see which agencies are advertising jobs that you are well suited for, and review the agency online.

 You will soon learn who the recruiters are that you should be working with and if not, simply call the agency and follow up by sending them your CV.